 Despite drinking so much more water, drinking Primo Water is affordable.
 The average price per gallon across the US is just $0.35 when you use the self-service refill machines.
 That’s just $1.75 for a 5-gallon bottle, which is a great deal compared to single-serve bottles.
 Our family tends to go through 3 bottles a week, so we budget about $20 a month for water, which is a small price to pay for great taste and peace of mind!

-I am so excited that Primo has given me 2 bottom loading dispensers (like mine!) + FREE Primo Water coupons (to get you started) to give away!
+I am so excited that Primo has given me a bottom loading dispenser (like mine!) + FREE Primo Water coupons (to get you started) to give away!
 Woohoo!
-To enter for a chance to win, leave a comment and tell me where in your home you’ll keep your new Primo Water Dispenser.
-We have one in our kitchen and another in our garage for easy garden access.
+To enter for a chance to win, check out the water dispensers available on Primo’s website and tell us in the comments which dispenser would work best for your family!